SupeRuier/awesome-active-learning/subfields/AL_applications.md

 - Active machine learning-driven experimentation to determine compound effects on protein patterns [2016, Elife]
 - [Categorical Matrix Completion with Active Learning for High-throughput Screening [2020, IEEE Transactions on Computational Biology and Bioinformatics]](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9043585): Categorical matrix completion is designed to accurately impute the missing experiments while margin sampling is also implemented for uncertainty estimation.
+- Active Learning Approach to Optimization of Experimental Control [2020, CHIN.
+PHYS.
+LETT.]: Also an optimization problem, where they try to get the optimal control parameters.

 # Industrial applications